Olde English Bulldogge - An affectionate, loving companion who is very trainable

 flickr photo courtesy of Cindy Funk

-Olde English Bulldogges are loyal and courageous with a stable temperament.
+The Olde English Bulldogge is a loyal and courageous dog breed with a stable temperament.
 They get on very well with children and are naturally very protective of them.

 Their normal disposition is happy, out-going, eager to please and trustworthy.

-They have much less health problems compared to the English Bulldog so are able to run around and play with children without any breathing issues and they love their family and want to follow them around and be with them all the time.
+They have far fewer health problems compared to the English Bulldog so are able to run around and play with children without any breathing issues and they love their family and want to follow them around and be with them all the time.

 They absolutely LOVE chewing so make sure you have 2 or 3 toys for your Old English Bulldogge to keep him amused and to keep your furniture from being destroyed!
 Avoid giving him rawhide items such as bones and pigs ears though.